 At Syracuse Law, you work with student-centered faculty who have practice experience and whose world-renowned scholarship influences the development of law and policy around the globe.
 The academic centerpiece of Syracuse Law’s international programs is the two- or three-semester Master of Laws, a residential advanced degree program for foreign practicing lawyers, academics, and judges that focuses on the American legal process.

 Our College is fully committed to fostering a campus community that is free from discrimination and that celebrates the diversity of its community members within a supportive and inclusive learning environment.
-Extending this commitment to our curriculum, students can discover a spectrum of diversity, equity, and inclusion subjects, from Criminal Justice Reform, Voting Rights, and Asian Americans and the Law to Immigration Law, Refugee and Asylum Law, and Disability Rights.
+Extending this commitment to our curriculum, we have added diversity, equity and inclusion academic requirements.
+We also opened the Hon.
+Sandra L. Townes L’76 Diversity, Equity, and Inclusion Student Resource Center in the second floor of the library.

 The practice of law is as vibrant as ever-with a proliferation of career paths across multiple sectors-and Syracuse Law has a spectrum of academic and applied learning offerings to match.
 Take a virtual tour of Dineen Hall online, and join us for an innovative and dynamic experience that prepares you for the career of your choice.